Katacc/Iostria/Iostria.md

 	- Strenght through law & order.
  	- Creatures with no laws or gods should be treated as subhuman.

-#### Hecataeus, The God of wisdom
+#### Hecataeus, The Goddess of wisdom
 Other names: The wise one, The enlightened one
 worshipped by most scholars and wizards
 Holy symbol is an owl
-Most of his worshippers and the main temple of Hecateus are located in Stratham.
+Most of her worshippers and the main temple of Hecateus are located in Stratham.

+Affinities & Connections:
+	- Born as a child of light
+	- Does not mind the dark gods, but has some hesitations about them
+	- Twin siblings with Dhemes
+Physical form:
+	- Usually takes the form of an older Owlin female wearing glasses

 Main codes of conduct;
 	- Strive for enlightenment through academics.